Magnific7/Neighbourhood-/README.md

 ### Description

 The Watchtower is a neighborhood watch web application that allows you to be aware about everything happening in your neighborhood.
-From contact information of different han
+From contact information of different h
 ## User Stories

 As a user of the application i should be able to: